Composite Fillings in Omaha &

 Here’s a general overview of what you can expect during the filling process:

-2. Filling Placement: After removing the decayed tissue and cleaning out the cavity from the tooth, your Omaha dentist will place the composite filling material.
+2. Filling Placement: After removing the decayed material and cleaning out the cavity from the tooth, your Omaha dentist will place the composite filling material.
 We’ll harden the composite resin with a special light that allows it to dry quickly.
-Once the filling is in place, Dr. Panneton will shape and polish the filling material to blend in with the rest of the tooth.

 Caring for Your Restorations